astronomer/astronomer-cosmos/SECURITY.rst

 Response Timeframe
 ==================

-We aim to acknowledge and validate disclosures within 5 business days.
+Astronomer aims to acknowledge and validate disclosures within 5 business days.
 Resolutions will be provided in a timely manner.

 Partial Safe Harbor
 ===================